Published in honor of National Higher Education Day, June 6, 2026

 How To Stay Ahead of Platform Shifts & Focus On Student Recruitment

-1. With manual levers disappearing, the gap between strong and average performance comes down to signal quality.
-Julie Warnecke, Founder and CEO at Found, elaborated on this in a recent Search Engine Land article.
+1. Treat signal quality as the actual job.
+Julie Warnecke, Founder and CEO at Found, elaborated on this in a recent Search Engine Land article, “Why audience engineering is replacing manual targeting in paid media”:

 It's a real shift in how Meta wants advertisers to run campaigns, and it's happening across every channel right now.
 All of them are pushing more decisions into the algorithm and asking advertisers for cleaner audience inputs in return.

-“The institutions seeing the strongest results today are the ones treating marketing as an ongoing optimization process, not a one-time campaign.
-In higher ed especially, success comes from understanding audience behavior, leaning into stronger first-party data inputs, adapting quickly to changing trends, and staying focused on outcomes that truly impact enrollment.”
+“In higher ed especially, success comes from understanding audience behavior, leaning into stronger first-party data inputs, adapting quickly to changing trends, and staying focused on outcomes that truly impact enrollment.”

 — Adam Persinger, Head of Strategic Media, Found